How Long Does Paint Take to Dry Before Adding a Second Coat?

 Understanding Drying Time for Different Types of Paint

-The main paint types are latex, oil-based, or water-based.
+The main paint types are latex (water-based) and oil-based.
 Their composition makes them vary in drying times.

 Latex Paint